-- 16.1 Counselling Services offer a confidential space for students to explore and reflect on mental health issues, and to help develop strategies to manage and overcome difficulties or conditions. - 16.2 Students are able to access our partnership counselling service which provides a short-term counselling service works to a four-session model (after an initial consultation).
-Students may self-refer, or a referral can be made on their behalf; once an online referral has been submitted, the student will be contacted directly to arrange an initial consultation with a counsellor.
-Should the need arise, students can re-refer themselves for further episodes of counselling.
+- 16.1 Counselling Services offer a confidential space for students to explore and reflect on mental health issues, and to help develop strategies to manage and overcome difficulties or conditions. - 16.2 Student Support Services can provide students with access to accredited counselling provision for a short-term counselling service.
+On referral, students will be invited for an assessment consultation with an accredited counsellor with up to 6 further sessions made available, depending on need.